-- It makes health insurance affordable by providing subsidies.
-Trumpcare changes this.
+- The ACA makes health insurance affordable by providing subsidies

-- It improve how health care itself is delivered.
-Trumpcare doesn't change this.
+- The ACA legislation improved how health care itself is delivered

-Obamacare's three strategies mean more people can get treatment before they need expensive emergency room care.
+The Affordable Care Act's three strategies means more people can get treatment before they need expensive emergency room care.

-Why is this so crucial?
-A day in the hospital costs between $2,000 to $20,000.
+Why is preventive care so crucial?
+A day in the hospital cost $2,517 on average in 2018.
 Most people assume their insurance pays most of this.
 Some may be unprepared to pay a high deductible.
 But before the ACA, they could also get hit with another bill.
 Many found out their plans had a low maximum.
 They were responsible for any costs above that.
-That's one reason why health care became the No. 1 cause of bankruptcy.

 Once a patient declared bankruptcy, the hospital had to declare a loss on any unpaid treatment.
-To make up the profit, they passed this cost onto everyone else.
+To make up the profit, it must pass this cost onto everyone else.

-That's one reason why the ACA could reduce the deficit by $143 billion over its first 10 years.
-In addition to reducing healthcare costs.
-It also shifted cost burdens to health care providers and pharmacy companies.
+Lower health care costs are one reason why the ACA was projected to reduce the deficit by $143 billion over its first 10 years.
+If health care is less expensive, so is Medicare and Medicaid.
+Obamacare also shifted cost burdens to health care providers and pharmaceutical companies.
 Last but not least, it raised taxes on those earning at least $200,000 a year.
-Those taxes will be repealed under Trumpcare.
-That's why an Obamacare repeal will increase the debt.
+Those taxes would end if Obamacare were repealed, thus adding to the debt.